christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **4 The Alexandrian School**

-The Alexandrian School (Mouseion of Alexandria) then became his religion-making factory.
-He was in the process of creating a universal religion and this was being achieved by gradual syncretism using local identities and blending local deities into syncretic universal savior archetypes (Interpretatio Graecae) as a transitional phase toward a universal monotheism.
+The Alexandrian School (Mouseion of Alexandria) was a religion-making factory.
+They were attempting to create a universal religion and this was being achieved by gradual syncretism using local identities and blending local deities into syncretic universal savior archetypes (Interpretatio Graecae) as a transitional phase toward a universal monotheism.
 The Ptolemaic elites were conditioning the disparate populations they ruled into accepting the Serapis cult.

 The director of the Mouseion ("Place of the Muses") and the chief architect of the synthetic religions was not a man.
 It was a succession of Ptolemaic princesses who held the title The Muse Ourania (The Heavenly Muse).
 The Mouseion was named after her office.
 Arsinoë II Philadelphus (c.
 316 BC – 270 BC), daughter of Ptolemy Soter, was referred to as "the tenth Muse" and she had a cult dedicated to her as Arsinoë Aphrodite Ourania.
 In some cases these female directors took on male aliases, for example, Philo of Alexandria was  Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, etc.